falsonix/DIY-Rudder-Pedals/JOURNAL.md

 After that, I then made a simple C++ program that will readout the value of the potentiometer every 0.5 seconds (500 milliseconds) and print it to the serial console for testing.
 It works quite well, and seems to be pretty accurate. (commit [#7e03fb2](https://github.com/falsonix/DIY-Rudder-Pedals/commit/7e03fb26ae062cf07cf3a6579dc6d5d069524e63))

 I then wanted to work on actually emulating a joystick device through hardware, and researched libraries that would make this possible/easy for me.
 One that I found was [PicoGamepad](https://gitlab.com/realrobots/PicoGamepad) by RealRobots, which would allow the Pico to emulate a USB HID game controller device, which is what I want to do.
 It is meant for the Arduino IDE, but seeing as PlatformIO uses the same core, it should work.

+I implemented the library by placing the PicoGamepad.h file inside of the `include/` directory, and then included it at the top of my code. (commit [#baf10a3](https://github.com/falsonix/DIY-Rudder-Pedals/commit/baf10a37aeb8580ee5eb439774c33f1f0dc29bd6))

+Following one of the examples included in the README for the library, I added all the required parameters for the library to function the way that I wanted it to, along with changing the delay inside of the loop() to be 50ms instead of 500, for a much better experience. (commit [#243d89d](https://github.com/falsonix/DIY-Rudder-Pedals/commit/243d89dafc05aa474e18be73fe9a4cc093aed5ec)

+Upon attempting to compile this code I was met with several errors, which were fixed by dragging the PicoGamepad.cpp file into the `src/` directory. (commit [#750bbac](https://github.com/falsonix/DIY-Rudder-Pedals/commit/750bbac4e3dc49d2382af633061927bd49a68678))

+When attempting to use the device as a controller in Microsoft Flight Simulator 2020, it actually works!
+I am honestly surprised at how easy this project has been programming-wise.